arionaskins/sun-sign-calculator/docs/final.md

 ## App Motivation
 [Astrology](https://www.astrology.com/us/home.aspx) has been a tool that I have been interested in for a while now, and it is becoming mainstream within numerous social outlets/platforms.
 Personally, astrology can help me gain insight on challenges by applying interpretation methods to aspects and placements within my natal [birth chart](https://www.allure.com/story/astrology-birth-chart-reading). <br>

-The [sun](https://www.astrology.com/astrology-101/planets/sun) represents the ego and personality of one, and the sign it is in during birth can influence the engergies one displays.
-I wanted to create a simple app that can allow someone beginnging to learn astrology to be able to know their sun sign, one of the most influential placements within a [birth chart](https://www.allure.com/story/astrology-birth-chart-reading).<br>
+The [sun](https://www.astrology.com/astrology-101/planets/sun) represents the ego and personality of one, and the sign it is in during birth can influence the energies one displays.
+I wanted to create a simple app that can allow someone beginning to learn astrology to be able to know their sun sign, one of the most influential placements within a [birth chart](https://www.allure.com/story/astrology-birth-chart-reading).<br>
 <br>
 I began instructing myself in developing web apps in React recently before starting this, and to test my learning I wanted to create an app that not only served an interesting purpose, but also speaks on something I am passionate about. <br>
 <br>